-These gluten-free, paleo soufflé pancakes are super fluffed up version of the classic brunch comfort food.
+These gluten-free, paleo soufflé pancakes are a super fluffed up version of the classic brunch comfort food.
 Inspired by the cloud-like, fluffy Japanese-style pancakes, which are becoming the next big food trend, this recipe is a must-try for all pancake lovers.

 Fluffy Japanese soufflé pancakes are doing the rounds on Instagram and quickly becoming the new breakfast food trend.
 They are much thicker than regular pancakes, sometimes almost 2 inches, but once you bite into them, they are soft and fluffy with a texture somewhere between a pancake and a soufflé.